perslab/wgcna-toolbox/README.md

 * `jackstrawnReplicate`: Number of times to re-run PCA after permuting a small proportion of genes to perform empirical significance tests, i.e. the `JackStraw` procedure (see `pca_genes` above).
 Integer, defaults to 500.
 * `TOMnReplicate`: Number of times to permute the dataset, defaults to 100
 * `data_organism`: `hsapiens` or `mmusculus`.
-* `fuzzyModMemebership: `kME`: gene-eigengene correlation or `kIM`: average distance from gene to each module gene.
+* `fuzzyModMembership: `kME`: gene-eigengene correlation or `kIM`: average distance from gene to each module gene.
 Also used when computing cell embeddings on gene modules
 * `checkPPI`: Use Protein-Protein Interactions to validate modules?
 Defaults to TRUE
 * `magma_gwas_dir`: MAGMA input GWAS data directory as a character.
 Outputs results per subdirectory.
 Defaults to `/projects/jonatan/tmp-bmi-brain/data/magma/`.
 * `gwas_filter_traits`: Filter out modules not significantly correlated with matching gwas studies within the magma_gwas_dir.
 Takes a character with a vector of character names to match within the filename of the GWAS , e.g. `body_BMI_Locke2015` or `c('BMI', 'T1D', 'T2D')`.
 Case-insensitive.
 Defaults to `NULL`